 - Screen sizes – the physical size of the area where pictures and videos are displayed.
 The size of a screen is usually described by its diagonal length, which is the distance between opposite corners, usually in inches.

 - Resolutions – the number of distinct pixels in each dimension that can be displayed.
 For example, 720wx1080h

 - DPI stands for «Dots per Inch.» The number of points (or pixels) that are rendered in one inch on the interface.

 - Density Independent Pixels – an abstract measurement for Android.

 - Points – refers to an abstract measurement for iOS.

-Choosing platform for your mobile application or game you will have only two options. iOS and Android are the main operating systems.
-Let’s see specific dimensions & resolution that should be for iOS and Android app design:
+Choosing a platform for your mobile application or game, you will have only two options. iOS and Android are the main operating systems.
+Let’s see specific screen size for mobile app design that should be for iOS and Android app design:

-It is the smallest controllable element (typically red, green, blue) of a picture represented on the screen by using those at different intensities, various colors and range of brightness can be created.
-If all the dots are off, the color is black, equally, a white can be formed when red, green, blue are illuminated at the same time.
-Pixels are the physical lights on a screen because of which you can see what is shown at the mobile screen.
-It is difficult to recognize them separately without a close look.
+It is the smallest controllable element (typically red, green, blue) of a picture represented on the screen using those at different intensities, various colors, and range of brightness that can be created.
+If all the dots are off, the color is black.
+Equally, a white can be formed when red, green, blue are illuminated simultaneously.
+Pixels are the physical lights on a screen because of which you can see what is shown on the mobile screen.
+It isn’t easy to recognize them separately without a close look.